 The golden knight twitched her cat ears, as if she had remembered something, and said with a somewhat impish smile,

 “So, will you assist me in my training?”

 There is only one reason why the proud knight Alice chose a Cait Sith with cat ears and cat tail.
 It was because the members of that race had it easiest to become Dragoons, who ride flying dragons.
 Even so, it is not that easy to become one of them.
-To ride a dragon, both Tame skill and either Sword or Spear skills need to have rather high levels.
-To raise both at the same time one has to battle over and over, and increase a weapon skill with the PI Trigger [?], whilst pumping the earned SP into Tame skill.
+To ride a dragon, both the Tame skill and either Sword or Spear skills need to have rather high levels.
+To raise both at the same time one has to battle over and over, and increase a weapon skill with skill points (SP), whilst also pumping the earned SP into the Tame skill.

 Having thought about it a little, I saved all the windows with homework problems that were open on the top of the table and closed them.

 “OK, so let's try and go to an efficient hunting ground—no, rather, battleground—that I've discovered recently.”

 “...You said 'help me,' and now you're talking to me like this...”